- Reference >

 Once all documents have been processed, the

-finalize function divides the sum
+finalize function divides the sum of

-of documents to obtain the average.
+the copies by the count of documents to obtain the average.
 This

 removes the need to keep a running computed average, since the